mazfreelance/Dynamic-List-Laravel/README.md

 # Dynamic-List-Laravel
-How to make dynamic list in laravel
+How to make dynamic list in laravel.
+This list can be used to all views file without use controller to create listing.
+You can create the global listing just like this.
+Have fun with code ^^.

 1. Create model
    php artisan make:model modelNameFile